Discover What Makes Parrot Tulips So Special

 Parrot tulips appreciate being planted in a slightly protected location.
 This makes them particularly good for perennial gardens, where they can be sheltered by nearby plants.
 Since parrot tulips are such great cut flowers, they're ideal for cutting gardens.
 Check out the photos below to see some of our favorites.

-Red Bright Parrot.
+Red Madonna Parrot.
 Looking for tulips with curb appeal?
 These brilliant, fire engine red parrot tulips will attract every eye.
 Up close, you'll be captivated by the crimped and twisted petals that make each blossom completely unique.
 Beautiful buds, too.
-Bright Red Parrot is also a fantastic cut flower, on its own or in mixed bouquets.
+Red Madonna Parrot is also a fantastic cut flower, on its own and in mixed bouquets.

 White Parrot.
 Few flowers can compete with the grace and elegance of this pure white parrot tulip.
 Its petals are large, deeply cupped and delicately flecked with green.
 Lovely on their own (especially in part shade) and good companions for other tulips such as Black Parrot, shown here.